-Depending on the size and need of your company, one Front alternative you could consider is HubSpot’s Marketing Hub.
+Depending on the size and needs of your business or institution, one Front alternative you could consider is HubSpot’s Marketing Hub.

 HubSpot provides email services across your sales, marketing, and customer support teams.
-Ranging from simple email hosting to your business to your customer service shared inbox, HubSpot has it all.
-If you have a smaller business, you can start using HubSpot’s free CRM tools and upgrade your service as you grow.
+Ranging from simple email hosting for your business to your customer service shared inbox, HubSpot has it all.
+If you have fewer needs, you can start using HubSpot’s free CRM tools and upgrade your service as you grow.